groq/mlagility/docs/tools_user_guide.md

 The `benchmark` command supports the arguments from [Devices and Runtimes](#devices-and-runtimes), as well as:

-### Input Scripts
+### Input Files

-Name of one or more script (.py) files to be benchmarked.
+Name of one or more script (.py) or ONNX (.onnx) files to be benchmarked.

 Examples:
 - `benchit models/selftest/linear.py`
 - `benchit models/selftest/linear.py models/selftest/twolayer.py`
+- `benchit examples/cli/onnx/sample.onnx`

-The `INPUT_SCRIPTS` argument is also available as an API argument:
+Support for `.py` scripts is also available as an API argument:
 - `benchmark_script(input_scripts=...)`

 You may also use [Bash regular expressions](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_04_01.html) to locate the scripts you want to benchmark.